emilstu/CAE_Feature_Extraction/README.md

   -lb LABEL_PROB, --label_prob LABEL_PROB           Probability of choosing patches with labeled voxel as center.
 Used by label-sampler
-  -mp MAX_PATCHES, --max_patches MAX_PATCHES        Maximum number of patches to extract -rs RESAMPLE, --resample RESAMPLE                 Resample to common voxel spacing (float,float,float) -e EPOCHS, --epochs EPOCHS                        Number of epochs in training of CAE -bs BATCH_SIZE, --batch_size BATCH_SIZE           Batch-size used when training -ts TEST_SIZE, --test_size TEST_SIZE              CAE test size.
+  -mp MAX_PATCHES, --max_patches MAX_PATCHES        Maximum number of patches to extract -rs RESAMPLE, --resample RESAMPLE                 Resample to common voxel spacing (float,float,float) -e EPOCHS, --epochs EPOCHS                        Number of epochs used when training -bs BATCH_SIZE, --batch_size BATCH_SIZE           Batch-size used when training -ts TEST_SIZE, --test_size TEST_SIZE              CAE test-size.
 Float between 0.0 and 1.0 -pp, --prepare_batches                            Specified when batches should be prepared and saved in mini-batches -ld, --load_data                                  Specified when patches sould be loaded.
 For this option to work data must exist in the tmp folder
   -md MODEL_DIR, --model_dir MODEL_DIR              Directory of model.
 When specified predictions are made on the loaded model.